-- a.
-Pole height as specified in the contract documents. - b.
-Ensure the poles, and supporting bases are galvanized inside and out according to ASTM A 123. - c.
-Use continuously tapered, round, steel poles of the anchor base type.
-Fabricate poles of low carbon (maximum carbon 0.30%) steel of U.S. standard gauge. - d.
+- Use mast arm length and vertical pole height as specified in the contract documents. - b.
+Ensure the mast arms, poles, and supporting bases are galvanized on both interior and exterior surfaces according to ASTM A 123. - c.
+Use continuously tapered, round, steel poles of the transformer base type.
+Fabricate poles from low carbon (maximum carbon 0.30%) steel of U.S. standard gauge. - d.
 When a transformer base is not specified, provide a 6 inch by 16 inch handhole in the pole shaft for cable access.
 Provide a cover for the handhole.
 Secure the cover to the base with simple tools.
-Hardware to be corrosion resistant. - e.
+Use corrosion resistant hardware. - e.
 Ensure minimum yield strength of 48,000 psi after manufacture.
-Supply base and flange plates of structural steel complying with ASTM A 36 and caststeel complying with ASTM A 27, Grade 65-35 or better. - f.
+Supply base and flange plates of structural steel complying with ASTM A 36 and cast steel complying with ASTM A 27, Grade 65-35 or better. - f.
 Where a combination street lighting/signal pole is specified in the contract documents, ensure the luminaire arm is mounted in the same vertical plane as the signal arm unless otherwise specified.
 Use a luminaire arm of the single member tapered type.
 Fabricate the pole with a minimum 4 inch by 6 inch handhole and cover located opposite the signal mast arm. - g.
-Luminaire mounting height shall be 30 feet unless otherwise specified. - h.
-Orient luminaire on mainline mast are at 350 degrees to light cross street signing. - i.
-If allowed by the Engineer, poles and mast arms may be fabricated by welding two sections together, resulting in a smooth joint and factory welded as follows: - Ensure a minimum of 60% penetration for longitudinal butt welds in plates 3/8 inch and less in thickness, except within 1 foot of a transverse butt-welded joint.
-Ensure a minimum of 80% penetration for longitudinal butt welds in plates over 3/8 inch in thickness. - 2) Ensure 100% penetration for longitudinal butt welds in poles and arms within 1 foot of a transverse butt-welded joint. - 3) Ensure 100% penetration for transverse butt welds by using a back-up ring or bar to connect the sections. - 4) Examine the full length of all transverse butt welds and 100% penetration longitudinal butt welds by ultrasonic inspection according to the requirements of ANSI/AWS D1.1. - 5) Comply with ANSI/AWS D1.1 except as modified by Article 2408.03, B of the Standard Specifications. - j.
+If allowed by the Engineer, poles and mast arms may be fabricated by shop welding two sections together, resulting in a smooth joint as follows:

+- 1) Ensure a minimum of 60% penetration for longitudinal butt welds in plates 3/8 inch and less in thickness, except within 1 foot of a transverse butt-welded joint.
+Ensure a minimum of 80% penetration for longitudinal butt welds in plates over 3/8 inch in thickness. - 2) Ensure 100% penetration for longitudinal butt welds in poles and arms within 1 foot of a transverse butt-welded joint. - Ensure 100% penetration for transverse butt welds by using a back-up ring or bar to connect the sections. - 4) Examine the full length of all transverse butt welds and 100% penetration longitudinal butt welds by ultrasonic inspection according to the requirements of ANSI/AWS D1.1. - Comply with ANSI/AWS D1.1 except as modified by Iowa DOT Article 2408.03, B. - h.
 Provide non-shrink grout (complying with Materials I.M.
 491.13) or a rodent guard (complying with Materials I.M.
-443.01) for placement between the pole base and the foundation.

-2. Pole Design: Comply with AASHTO 2013 Standard Specifications for Structural Supports for Highway Signs, Luminaires, and Traffic Signals.
+443.01) for placement between the pole base and the foundation. - 2.
+Pole Design: Comply with AASHTO 2013 Standard Specifications for Structural Supports for Highway Signs, Luminaires, and Traffic Signals.
 Use a 90 mph basic wind speed with a 50 year mean recurrence interval for strength design.
 Use Category II for fatigue design.
 Apply only natural wind gust loads (i.e. do not apply galloping loads, vortex shedding loads, or truck-induced gust loads) for fatigue design.
 Install vibration mitigation devices on all traffic signal pole mast arms over 60 feet in length as shown on the figures.